JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the path of the default client mail application.

 ```
-FUNCTION AfxGetDefaultMailClientPath () AS CWSTR
+FUNCTION AfxGetDefaultMailClientPath () AS DWSTRING
 ```

 #### Return value